vigetlabs/special-delivery/README.md

   ...
 ```

 Within your mailer's methods, pass your `mail` method calls into `special_delivery` as a block.
+Pass the `special_delivery` method call a hash containing at least your callback class (at `:callback_class` of course).
+You may optionally provide an ActiveRecord object for `:callback_record` that will be passed into your callback method as an argument.

 ```ruby
 def winner_email(user)